ltonetwork/documentation/getting-started/tutorial/a-proper-introduction.md

       | organization | LTO Network   |
     Then the "main" process is in the "wait_on_recipient" state

-    When "Joe" runs the "introduce_recipient" action of the "main" process with:
+    When "Jane" runs the "introduce_recipient" action of the "main" process with:
       | name         | Jane Wong     |
       | organization | Acme Inc      |
     Then the "main" process is completed